 Materials Science and Engineering

-Materials Science and Engineering (MS&E) research focuses on the study of metals, ceramics, glass, polymers, semiconductors, composites, nanomaterials and biomaterials.
+Materials Science and Engineering research focuses on the study of metals, ceramics, glass, polymers, semiconductors, composites, nanomaterials and biomaterials.
 The area of study is diverse and multidisciplinary, since it incorporates aspects of chemistry, physics, electronics, mechanics, biology and medicine.
-Research in the Mechanical & Aerospace Engineering Department primarily focuses on: materials for energy generation, conversion, and storage; biomedical, emissions, and smart sensors/devices; 3D printing and manufacturing; advanced coatings; modeling and fabrication of high performance polymers and composites; and nanomaterials for energy, biomedical, and smart devices.
+Research in the Department primarily focuses on: materials for energy generation, conversion and storage; biomedical, emissions and smart sensors/devices; 3D printing and manufacturing; advanced coatings; modeling and fabrication of high performance polymers and composites; and nanomaterials for energy, biomedical and smart devices.

 Solid Mechanics and Machine Design

-The area of Solid Mechanics and Machine Design (SMMD) encompasses the theoretical, numerical, and experimental studies of solid bodies, from the local deformations of flexible bodies to the static and dynamic response of structural systems.
+The area of solid mechanics and machine design encompasses the theoretical, numerical and experimental studies of solid bodies, from the local deformations of flexible bodies to the static and dynamic response of structural systems.

 Space Flight and Systems

-The Space Flight and Systems area is a multi-disciplinary research field.
-Research within the MAE Department focuses on spacecraft design, guidance, navigation, and control (GNC), space robotics, planetary exploration, satellite navigation (e.g., GPS), radioisotope thermoelectric generation (RTG), in-space 3D printing, orbital mechanics, and trajectory optimization.
-Additionally, WVU is home to the state-of-the-art West Virginia Robotic Technology Center which is developing technologies that will enable a servicing spacecraft to grapple a client spacecraft for repair or refueling.
+The space flight and systems area is a multi-disciplinary research field.
+Research within the Department focuses on spacecraft design, guidance, navigation and control, space robotics, planetary exploration, satellite navigation (e.g., GPS), radioisotope thermoelectric generation, in-space 3D printing, orbital mechanics and trajectory optimization.
+WVU is home to the state-of-the-art West Virginia Robotic Technology Center, which is developing technologies that will enable a servicing spacecraft to grapple a client spacecraft for repair or refueling.

 Unmanned Aerial Vehicles and Robotics

-Active research areas in unmanned aerial vehicles (UAV) and robotics include UAV/Micro Air Vehicle (MAV)/robot design, avionics and instrumentation, system integration, flight simulation, flight testing, biomimetic applications to UAV’s, experimental and computational fluid dynamics, guidable smart munitions, formation flight control, fault-tolerant flight control, UAV Guidance, Navigation, and Control (GNC), air traffic management, sense and avoid, planetary rover navigation, robotic pollination, and multi-vehicle cooperative perception, planning, and control.
-In addition, a team of faculty and students, mostly from the MAE department, won NASA’s Centennial Challenge for Sample Return Robot in 2014, 2015, and 2016.
+Active research areas in unmanned aerial vehicles and robotics include UAV/Micro Air Vehicle/robot design, avionics and instrumentation, system integration, flight simulation, flight testing, biomimetic applications to UAV’s, experimental and computational fluid dynamics, guidable smart munitions, formation flight control, fault-tolerant flight control, UAV guidance, navigation and control, air traffic management, sense and avoid, planetary rover navigation, robotic pollination, and multi-vehicle cooperative perception, planning and control.